vittau/blog/_posts/2017-11-19-emulating-the-sharp-x68000-and-the-roland-mt-32.markdown

     <p class="post-image-caption">Munt emulator's screen showing the emulated LED display and the instruments' states</p>
 </div>

+<i>Note: After you make sure everything is working fine, you don't need to have the Munt GUI opened to use the MT-32 emulation, it will work just the same regardless.
+Just don't start playback with the window open, and then close it, or else it WILL break in this case.</i>

 Now you can listen to some proper game music!

 <div class="post-image">